cetic/honeypot/State Ot Art.md

 * Block : attacker is identified and blocked, he never reaches his target
 * Defuse : attacker reaches his target, but his attacks are defused; he is manipulated way to fail
 * Slow down: The attacker is slowed down throughout their attack process and the benefits of parallel automated attacks are reduced.
 He will consume resources and will end up getting discouraged [^17]
-* None : no action is taken to prevent the attacker (Profiling?)
+* None : No action is taken to prevent the attacker, the aim being to study all his actions.

 To illustrate this characteristic, one can imagine that a hacker has entered an HMI of the wastewater treatment plant and tries to modify the position of a valve (actuator).
 Based on this observation, several reaction strategies are possible.
 In the case of a **Block**, one can imagine that as soon as the honeypot has detected and identified the pirate, it is automatically blacklisted and the connection is interrupted.
 In the case of a **Defuse**, the pirate has already achieved his objective and the command to modify the position of the valve has been sent.
 From this moment, the honeypot is able to detect unauthorized activity.
 The attack is defused and the valve has returned to its normal state.